pratapladhani/mcs-labs/labs/setup-for-success/README.md

 ### 🧩 Use Case #2: Create environment variables and connection references

-Add reusable variables for URLs, keys, or other settings that differ across environments, along with connection references to external systems.
+Add reusable variables for URLs, API keys, or other settings that differ across environments, along with connection references to external systems.

 **Summary of tasks**